FriendsOfPHP/security-advisories/README.md

         name (like `2.0.x`), and the value is a hash with the following
         entries:

-          * `time`: The date when the security issue was fixed or null if the issue is not fixed yet (most of the time, the date of the **merge** commit that fixed the issue in the following format `2012-08-27 19:17:44`) -- this information must be as accurate as possible as it
+          * `time`: The date and time in UTC when the security issue was fixed or null if the issue is not fixed yet (most of the time, the date of the **merge** commit that fixed the issue in the following format `2012-08-27 19:17:44`) -- this information must be as accurate as possible as it